luiz-maia/java-cpp-activemq/README.md

 1. Download and install JRE.

-Check References 1 section.
+Check item 1 of References.

 2. Download Tomcat and unzip it into a specific folder.

-Check References 2 section.
+Check item 2 of References.

 3. ****** Configure Tomcat to not pick up Jetty WebSocket ServerContainerInitializer class (See References section).
 4. ****** Download ActiveMQ and unzip it into a specific folder.